BANBHA QUARTET

 Robin Panter, viola

 The Banbha Quartet was founded in 2020 and is made up of four of our most celebrated musicians.
-They return for their fifth tour for the National String Quartet Foundation in autumn 2025
+They return for their sixth tour for the National String Quartet Foundation in spring 2026

 Lidia Jewloszewicz-Clarke, violin